-Please also note: [ENTRY INTO THE BAHAMAS...OF ANY PASSENGER DEPARTED FROM HAITI, WHETHER BY DIRECT OR TRANSIT...SHALL BE PROHIBITED UNTIL APRIL 12, 2021...extended to May 11, 2021]
+Please also note: [ENTRY INTO THE BAHAMAS...OF ANY PASSENGER DEPARTED FROM HAITI, WHETHER BY DIRECT OR TRANSIT...SHALL BE PROHIBITED UNTIL FURTHER NOTICE.]

-For flights booked before June 1, 2020 - for travel when operations were suspended, we are offering you the convenience of re-booking travel at a later time, with no penalty for date change through March, 2021 .
+Please be advised that we are offering you the convenience of re-booking travel at a later time, with no penalty for date or destination change through December 31, 2021 .
 (Visit to our Search page to make your changes and manage your flights online.)
 You may also contact our Reservations centre at (242) 702-4140, toll free from the Family Islands at (242) 300-8359, toll free from the United States at (800) 222-4262, or visit our Sales Office in Palmdale or in Freeport for further assistance.

 We are also offering travel vouchers for passengers uncertain about when they may be able to travel again.